 ARTICLE 7

 A Joint Commission shall be set up and assigned with the task of studying, agreeing upon and following up on measures capable of contributing to the attainment of this agreement.
+The Joint Commission shall be a platform for discussing distinctive areas of expertise in tourism that both Parties have, such as desert tourism and religious tourism.

 The first and initial meeting of the Joint Commission shall be conducted within three (3) months of the signing of this agreement.